Weighted Training for Cross-Task Learning: Experiments

 \section{Experiments}

-In this section, we verify the effectiveness of \NAMEALG{} in extensive experiments using four NLP tasks, including PoS tagging, chunking, predicate detection and NER.
+In this section, we verify the effectiveness of \NAMEALG{} in extensive experiments using four NLP tasks, including PoS tagging, chunking, predicate detection, and NER.
 More details are in Appx. \ref{sec:appx-exp}.

-{\bf Experimental settings.} In our experiments, we mainly use two widely-used NLP datasets, Ontontes 5.0 \citep{hovy2006ontonotes} and CoNLL-2000 \citep{sang2000introduction}.
-Ontonotes 5.0 contains annotations for PoS tagging, predicate detection and NER, and CoNLL-2000 is a shared task for chunking.
-There are about $116K$ sentences, $16K$ sentences and $12K$ sentences in the training, development, and test sets for tasks in Ontonotes 5.0.
+{\bf Experimental settings.} In our experiments, we mainly use two widely-used NLP datasets, Ontontes 5.0 \citep{hovy2006ontonotes} and CoNLL-2000 \citep{tjong2000introduction}.
+Ontonotes 5.0 contains annotations for PoS tagging, predicate detection, and NER, and CoNLL-2000 is a shared task for chunking.
+There are about $116K$ sentences, $16K$ sentences, and $12K$ sentences in the training, development, and test sets for tasks in Ontonotes 5.0.
 As for CoNLL-2000, there are about $9K$ sentences and $2K$ sentences in the training and test sets.
 As for the evaluation metric, we use accuracy for PoS tagging, span-level F1 for chunking, word-level F1 for predicate detection, and span-level F1 for NER.
-For each setting, we choose one task as the target task and the remaining three tasks are source tasks.
 We use BERT\footnote{While BERT is no longer the SOTA model, all SOTA models are slight improvements of BERT, so our experiments are done with highly competitive models.} \citep{devlin2019bert} as our basic model in our main experiments.
-Specifically, we use the pre-trained case-sensitive BERT-base pytorch implementation \citep{wolf2020transformers}, and the common hyperparameters for BERT.
+Specifically, we use the pre-trained case-sensitive BERT-base PyTorch implementation \citep{wolf2020transformers}, and the common hyperparameters for BERT.
 In the BERT, the task-specific function is the last-layer linear classifier, and the representation model is the remaining part.
+As for cross-task learning paradigms, we consider two popular learning paradigms, pre-training, and joint training.
+Pre-training first pre-train the representation part on the source data and then fine-tune the whole target model on the target data.
+Joint training uses both source and target data to train the shared representation model and task-specific functions for both source and target tasks at the same time.
+As for the multi-task learning part in both pre-training and joint training, we adopt the same multi-task learning algorithm as in MT-DNN \citep{liu2019multi}.
+More explanation on the choice of experimental settings can be found in Appx. \ref{sec:setting-choice}.